THE ANSWERS TO YOUR COMMON QUESTIONS:

-Remember that as a South Carolina Real Estate Licensee, it is your responsibility to keep up with your expiration date and to renew.
+Remember that licenses which expire on June 30, 2015 and are not renewed before January 1, 2016 will be canceled by statute.
+After the expiration date, an additional $25 late fee will be assessed for each month it is late through December.
+As a South Carolina Real Estate Licensee, it is your responsibility to keep up with your expiration date and to renew.
 Licensees are required to renew whether or not they receive notice.

 EFFECTIVE 8/1/13: NEW South Carolina Residential Property Condition Disclosure Statement